 Similarly, for our emotional and physical safety in every day life we may make quick judgements of a situation that aren’t necessarily correct:

 Fact: He’s raising his voice.

 Fear/Fantasy: He doesn’t care about me!

 Fact: She wants to see her friend.

-These are the kind of judgements that we believe are worth expressing as judgements rather than facts.
+These are the kind of judgements that we believe are worth expressing as fears and fantasies rather than facts.
 This allows for a more mature exploration of what happened, where the other person is less likely to take offense and more likely to be able to hear what is going on for us.
-Can we step back for just a moment and allow the possibility that our judgement might not be correct?
+Can we step back for just a moment and allow the possibility that our fears and fantasies might not be correct?
 Just allowing this tiniest chink of possibility to open up can make a world of difference to our communication and our relationships.

-It’s important to realise that we all have judgements.
+It’s important to realise that we all have fears and fantasies that lead us to make judgements – of others or of situations.
 They are part of human nature.
 We have a right to have them, and at times they may save us from some very difficult or dangerous situations.
-However, it’s also important to recognise that they are ONLY JUDGEMENTS.
+However, it’s also important to recognise that they are ONLY FEARS AND FANTASIES.
 They may be true, but they may also NOT be true.
 In effective communication it is good to keep an open mind on this.

-So in our Authentic Communication model we work hard to separate the facts from our judgements, and to communicate them separately.
-We also find it helpful to get agreement from the other person about the basic facts, the data, so that we know we are talking about something that we both agree on.
+So in our Authentic Communication Framework we take care to separate the facts from our fears and fantasies, and to communicate them separately.
+We also find it helpful to get agreement from the other person about the basic facts, so that we know we are talking about something that we both agree on.